syntasso/kratix-docs/docs/main/04-guides/07-scheduling.md

 When you request a new Jenkins, the Resources will be created in one of the available Destinations, by default this is selected in a non-deterministic way.

-For further documentation on Destination Scheduling, check the [Destination Reference documentation](../reference/destinations/intro)
+For further documentation on Destination scheduling, check the [Destination Reference documentation](../reference/destinations/intro)

 :::info